HelsinkiUniCollab/WeatherBasedRecommender/docs/pouta.md

 `sudo docker ps`

 If the app has stopped running, you can start it manually.
-These containers should be always running: *ubuntu-wbased-back-1*, u*buntu-wbased-front-1* and *ubuntu-watchtower-1*  To start containers manually run command:
+These containers should be always running:
+*ubuntu-wbased-back-1*, u*buntu-wbased-front-1* and *ubuntu-watchtower-1*.
+To start all these containers manually run command:

 `sudo docker compose up -d`